Building a Hive Plugin

 After1After repository call, post-persistenceNo (entity already written)No (cannot undo)

-Trigger constructor
+Trigger constructor (real signature)

 #include <hive/api/Trigger.hpp>